mostafajoma/A-Whale-Off-the-Portfolio/README.md

 ![sp500-returns](Images/sp500-daily-return.png)

-5. Concated `Whale Returns`, `Algorithmic Returns`, and the `S&P 500 Returns` into a single DataFrame with columns for each portfolio's returns.
+5. concatenated `Whale Returns`, `Algorithmic Returns`, and the `S&P 500 Returns` into a single DataFrame with columns for each portfolio's returns.

   ![returns-dataframe.png](Images/returns-dataframe.png)